-As much as we’d like to think our horses would jump the moon for us because they love us so much, every once in awhile they get sour.
-Most often, this is due to rider error.
+As much as we’d like to think our horses would jump the moon for us, every once in a while they get bored too.
 It could be excessive repetition, overworking, or discomfort when jumping.
+Here are some ideas to mix things up for your horses jump training.

 How could a horse not resent his job if it always looked like this?